Minot, North Dakota

 Minot (/ˈmaɪnɒt/ MY-not) is a city in and the county seat of Ward County, North Dakota, United States, in the state's north-central region.
 It is most widely known for the Air Force base approximately 15 mi north of the city.
-With a population of 48,377 at the 2020 census, Minot is the state's fourth-largest city and a trading center for a large part of northern North Dakota, southwestern Manitoba, and southeastern Saskatchewan.
+With a population of 48,377 at the 2020 census, Minot is the state's fourth-most populous city and a trading center for a large part of northern North Dakota, southwestern Manitoba, and southeastern Saskatchewan.
 Founded in 1886 during the construction of James J. Hill's Great Northern Railway, Minot is also known as "Magic City", commemorating its remarkable growth in size over a short time.

-Minot is the principal city of the Minot micropolitan area, a micropolitan area that covers McHenry, Renville, and Ward counties and had a combined population of 77,546 at the 2020 census.
+Minot is the principal city of the Minot metropolitan area, a metropolitan area that covers McHenry, Renville, and Ward counties and had a combined population of 77,546 at the 2020 census.

 History

-Minot came into existence in 1886, after the railroad laid track through the area.
-A tent town sprang up overnight, as if by "magic", giving Minot its first nickname, the Magic City, and in the next five months, the population increased to over 5,000, further bolstering the nickname.
-The town site was chosen by the railroad to be placed on the land of then-homesteader Erik Ramstad.
-Ramstad was convinced to relinquish his claim and became one of the city leaders.
-The town was named after Henry D. Minot, a railroad investor, ornithologist and friend of Hill.
-Its Arikara name is niwaharít sahaáhkat; its Hidatsa name is dibiarugareesh ("Plum Coulee").
+Minot came into existence in 1886, after the Great Northern Railway laid track through the area.
+A tent town sprang up overnight, as if by "magic", giving Minot its first nickname, the Magic City; in the next five months, the population increased to over 5,000, further bolstering the nickname.
+The town site was chosen by the railroad to be placed on the land of homesteader Erik Ramstad, who was convinced to relinquish his claim and became one of the city leaders.
+The town was named after Henry Minot (1859–1890), a Great Northern investor, ornithologist, and friend of Hill.
+Its Arikara name is niwaharít sahaáhkat, and its Hidatsa name is maagada'ashish ("Plum Coulee").

 The city was incorporated on July 16, 1887.
 The Minneapolis, St. Paul and Sault Ste.
 Marie Railroad (Soo Line) later built a line from Valley City to Canada.
-While initially their plan was to cross the Mouse River at Burlington, local interests and arguments convinced them otherwise; landholders along the new route donated the right-of-way.
-They reached Minot in 1893.
+While initially their plan was to cross the Souris River at Burlington, local interests and arguments convinced them otherwise; landholders along the new route donated the right-of-way, and the Soo Line reached Minot in 1893.

+In 1898, a tornado destroyed the timber Gassman Coulee Bridge near Minot.
+A passenger train, just three minutes away from crossing the bridge when it collapsed, was able to stop just in time to avoid disaster.
+Until a new trestle, this time made of steel, was built in 1899, the railroad ferried passengers across the coulee using wagons and buggies that transported them to another train parked on the other side of the coulee.

 On July 22, 1920, a tornado passed over Minot and bore down in a coulee 3 mi southeast of town.
 The tornado picked up Andy Botz's home and hurled it to the ground, killing his wife, breaking Botz's shoulder, and slightly injuring the two Botz children who were in the house.